5zig-reborn/5zig-reborn.github.io/_guides/options/customize-display.md

 ### Modules
 The `Modules` section on the left lists the different HUDs you currently have.
 By default are there already a few created that can be used ingame.
-To remove a module, select it and click the button with the hyphon/minus symbol (`-`) on it.
+To remove a module, select it and click the `-` button.

 ### Add new Module
 With `Add new Module...` can you create a new module that should be displayed.